Passer au contenu

 Oral Presentation

-Lasting approximately 45 minutes, this presentation takes up the important points of the report by emphasizing the precise statement of the thesis subject and by establishing the necessary relations between the main works in the field.
-Out of respect for listeners who are not members of the jury, the presentation should not imply a prior reading of the report, which serves primarily to support the assertions made during the oral presentation.
+Lasting approximately 45 minutes, this presentation covers the key points of the report, with a focus on the precise statement of the thesis topic and establishing the necessary connections between the main works in the field.
+Out of respect for audience members who are not part of the committee, the presentation should not assume prior reading of the report, which serves primarily to support the claims made during the oral presentation.